EdanToledo/DQN-and-Actor-Critic-PyTorch/README.md

 # Simple implementation of a DQN as well as Advantage Critic
 Really simple implementation of DQN and Advantage-Critic in pytorch for gym environments.
+# Contents
+* agent.py - contains code for agents and models
+* utils.py - contains code for replay memory
+* environment.py - contains code for training and evaluation agents
 # Usage
 To use, simply run the environment.py script using the arguments given below e.g